Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Consistency conditions by imposing Hermicity

 \section{Consistency conditions by imposing Hermicity}

-As already advanced, the Hermicity of $\mathscr{H}(t)$ may introduce strong constraints on the functional forms of $f_{ij}(t)$ and $g_{k}(t)$.
-To find such constraints, in principle one can rewrite $\mathscr{H}(t)$ in terms of $\Gamma_{ij}(t)$, $\theta_{ij}(t)$, $\Lambda_{k}(t)$ and $\phi_{k}(t)$ by substituting Eq.~(\ref{eq:complex-trial-WF}) into Eq.~(\ref{eq:scrH-def}) and then impose that the imaginary part of $V$ vanishes.
-Specifically, we note that the two-body and three-body terms can by no means be reduced to a one-body potential unless it is independent of the particles' positions.
+As already advanced, the Hermicity of $\mathscr{\hat{H}}(t)$ may introduce strong constraints on the functional forms of $f_{ij}(t)$ and $g_{k}(t)$.
+To find such constraints, in principle, one can rewrite $\hat{\mathscr{H}}(t)$ in terms of $\Gamma_{ij}(t)$, $\theta_{ij}(t)$, $\Lambda_{k}(t)$ and $\phi_{k}(t)$ by substituting Eq.~(\ref{eq:complex-trial-WF}) into Eq.~(\ref{eq:scrH-def}) and then impose that the imaginary part of $V$ vanishes.
+Specifically, we note that the two-body and three-body terms can by no means be reduced to a one-body potential unless they are independent of the particles' positions.
 This dictates that $\text{Im}v_{1}^{(i)}$ must be a function of time only.
-Although in some cases the three-body interaction $v_{3}^{(ijk)}$ can reduce to two-body interactions~\cite{Calogero75,yang2022one}, for the sake of simplicity, we shall assume similar constraints on the two-body and three-body interactions, i.e., that $\text{Im}v_{2}^{(ij)}$ and $\text{Im}v_{3}^{(ijk)}$ are functions of time only.
-Thus, we introduce
+We shall assume similar constraints on the two-body and three-body interactions, i.e., that $\text{Im}v_{2}^{(ij)}$ and $\text{Im}v_{3}^{(ijk)}$ are functions of time only.
+This assumption ignores the fact that in some cases the three-body interaction $v_{3}^{(ijk)}$ can reduce to two-body interactions~\citep{Calogero75,yang2022one} for the sake of simplicity.
+Based on the above analysis, we introduce

-where $\mathcal{N}_{s}$ is a real-valued function of time and again the over-dot denotes time derivation.
-Thus, the Hermiticity of $\mathscr{H}(t)$ imposes
+where $\widetilde{\mathcal{N}}_{s}(t)$ is a real-valued function of time and again, the over-dot denotes time derivation.
+Thus, the Hermiticity of $\mathscr{\hat{H}}(t)$ imposes

 where $\sim$ denotes equivalence up to a constant independent of time and particles' positions.
 This is our first result for considering the complex-valued TDJA.
 We will exemplify these results in several examples.